saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-24-juniper-pyez-example-class.md

 </pre>

 It is very easy to expand the class and to re-use it in all your other scripts.

+--
+Change all the next text and explain more the OOP

 Want to create a script that collects the OSPF neighbors, iterates those does a <b>show version</b> and collects those OSPF neighbors?
 No problem:

 <pre style="font-size:12px">
 from juniper_class import JunosDevice